Chapter 29: AI Governance and CI/CD Integration

 Enterprise (50+ engineers)

-Focus: Compliance, auditability, risk management.
+Focus: compliance, auditability, and risk management.

-- 2 approvals for security-critical paths
+- 2 approvals for high-risk paths

-- Full audit trail: SIEM integration, retention policy
+- Full audit trail retention

 Try With AI